 Q. What will happen to the information that is currently published on developerWorks Connections?
 Where will I be able to find it?

-A. Existing content and posts will be reviewed by the content owners and moved to the appropriate IBM website (see details below).
-Backups of all Connections content will be made prior to January 1 as a precaution.
-Select url redirects will be created to help customers find content in its new home once it has been moved.
+A. The majority of existing content and posts will be reviewed by the content owners and moved to the appropriate IBM website (see details below).
+Backups of all Connections content will be made prior to January 2 as a precaution.
+Select URL redirects will be created to help customers find content in its new home if it has been moved.

 Q. Where should I publish my content now?